 Overview

-momentary contact that provides a crisp tactile feel, letting you know that
+momentary contact (SPST) that provides a crisp tactile feel, letting you know that

 a button was pressed.